spintheweb/framework/contributing.md

 # Contributing to The Spin the Web Project

 Thank you for considering contributing to The Spin the Web Project!
-We welcome contributions from everyone.
-This document provides guidelines for contributing to our project.
+Contributions are welcomed from everyone.
+This document provides guidelines for contributing to this project.

 ## Table of Contents